#1970s #1980s #2010s

 Archer meets Burt Reynolds, Qutmaster

 In a more recent role again as himself, Reynolds stole Archer’s thunder in this pop cultured laden adult animation.
 A series where there’s been more than a few Burt Reynolds references.
-With films including Gator (1976), The Longest Yard (1974) and Smokey and the Bandit.
 However, in his personal (cartoon) appearance, Reynolds voiced himself in an episode called The Man from Jupiter.

 In another episode – and related to a running gag – the super-spy is looking for his father, with Reynolds one of the possible men.
 With Archer hoping it will be his idol, and an actor whose style he copied on many occasions during the series.
 For example on one Archer demands a Trans-am and a moustache.

 In other wee remembrances, Reynolds as the sex symbol of the 70s Reynolds stripped off for a certain women’s publication posing on a rug.
-The actor was also mentioned in The Fall Guy (1981- 86) theme song and made appearances as himself in series.
-Robot Chicken (1985) Reynolds made a huge impact in the late 1990s with Striptease (1996) and in Boogie Nights (2005).
+The actor was also mentioned in The Fall Guy (1981- 86) theme song and made appearances as himself in the series, Robot Chicken (1985).
+Reynolds also made a huge impact in the late 1990s with Striptease (1996) and in Boogie Nights (2005).

 This post was added to For Dubsism and Return to the 80s Box Office Jocks Blogathon.
-Other post with these casts include Burt Reynolds in posts on The Cannonball Run HERE and HERE.
-Smokey and the Bandit’s Sally Field also starred in Beyond the Poseidon Adventure and Surrender.
-Silent Movie costars Marty Feldman appear in Yellowbeard and Bernadette Peters in Annie and Pennies from Heaven.
-Archer also stars Judy Greer from Californication and Bryan Cranston was in Rock of Ages.
-Charles Durning also from Best Little Whorehouse in Texas stars in Tootsie.
+Other posts with these casts include Burt Reynolds in posts on The Cannonball Run HERE and HERE.
+Sally Field also starred in Beyond the Poseidon Adventure and Surrender.
+Marty Feldman in Yellowbeard.
+Bernadette Peters in Pennies from Heaven.
+Judy Greer from Californication and Bryan Cranston in Rock of Ages.
+Charles Durning stars in Tootsie.